A Large RGB-D Dataset for Semi-supervised Monocular Depth Estimation: Proposed Method

-It is comprised of 1 million stereo images, depth maps computed from stereo matching algorithm \cite{MCCNN}, and stereo confidence map \cite{Skim2017,park2015leveraging}.
-The depth maps in the DIML/CVL RGB-D dataset \cite{DIML-CVL} were generated by MC-CNN \cite{MCCNN} which was the state-of-the-art stereo matching algorithm at the time of stereo image acquisition.
-In our experiments, we used CRL \cite{CRL17}, which is a more advanced stereo matching network.
-Of 1 million stereo image pairs, we selected 22,000 stereo images from various scenes as training data.
-Note that any kind of stereo matching network can be adopted to obtain depth maps.
-The stereo confidence map \cite{Skim2017,park2015leveraging} is used to mitigate side effects of incorrectly estimated depth values.
-Fig. \ref{fig:7} shows sample RGB-D pairs of our dataset.
-We believe that our outdoor dataset can promote depth related applications based on deep networks.
-Our dataset differs from existing ones in the following aspects: \begin{enumerate} \item It is comprised of 1 million RGB-D data for outdoor scenes. \item Unlike existing outdoor datasets for driving scenes, ours was taken using hand-held stereo cameras for non-driving scenes. \item Stereo confidence maps are provided together to quantify the accuracy of depth maps computed from stereo images. \end{enumerate}
+The DIML/CVL RGB-D dataset comprises 1 million stereo images, depth maps computed using a stereo matching algorithm~\cite{MCCNN}, and a stereo confidence map~\cite{Skim2017,park2015leveraging}.
+The depth maps in the DIML/CVL RGB-D dataset were generated by MC-CNN~\cite{MCCNN}, which was a state-of-the-art stereo matching algorithm at the time of stereo image acquisition (from fall 2015 to summer 2017).
+Note that any type of stereo matching network can be adopted to obtain depth maps.
+The experiment we conducted using a more advanced stereo matching network is described in Section~\ref{4.3.3}.